What Are Tariffs?

 Countries around the world have long used tariffs, a tax on imports, to prop up homegrown industries by inducing citizens to buy goods produced domestically.
 After World War II, however, tariffs largely fell out of favor in advanced economies because they often lead to reduced trade, higher prices for consumers, and retaliation from abroad.

 President Donald Trump broke with this economic orthodoxy and imposed tariffs on hundreds of billions of dollars worth of imported goods from China and other countries in an effort to combat alleged unfair trade practices, reduce the U.S. trade deficit, and boost domestic manufacturing in the name of national security and U.S. economic competitiveness.
-President Joe Biden has left these tariffs in place, leading some experts to fear that they will become a permanent part of the U.S. trade landscape.
+President Joe Biden largely left these tariffs in place, and with Trump returning to office in 2025 on the back of promises to once again wield tariffs, including against partners such as Canada and Mexico, some experts fear that they have become a permanent part of the U.S. trade landscape.

 What is a tariff?